• Features

 Implementation tactics:

-• Offer mutual benefits with double-sided incentives like a “Give 20%, get $20” credit for both the referrer and the new customer — like this MeUndies campaign:
+• Start with a simple double-sided reward, like a 20% off discount for both the referrer and new customer, such as this MeUndies email:

-• Make sharing easy with built-in buttons for email, SMS, and social media
+• Simplify sharing with one-click buttons for email, SMS, and social media platforms

-• Display referral program promotions prominently in post-purchase emails and order confirmation pages
+• Showcase your referral program offers prominently in order confirmations and post-purchase emails

-• Gamify the experience with tiered rewards where referring multiple friends unlocks VIP status or exclusive perks
+• Gamify the experience using tiered rewards where multiple referrals unlock VIP status or exclusive perks

-A subscription box company’s referral program generated 18% of new customers at a $16 customer acquisition cost — versus $48 across paid channels.
-The program created a viral loop where happy customers became active promoters.
+A subscription box company’s referral program generated 18% of new customers at a $16 CAC, compared to $48 from paid channels.

 8. Promotions and discounts